gal7ley/GraViS-Net/README.md

-# SynergyNet: Dual-Stream Network with Topology-Awareness for Skin Lesion Diagnosis
+# GraViS-Net: Dual-Stream Network with Topology-Awareness for Skin Lesion Diagnosis

 ## 📖 Introduction

-SynergyNet is a novel dual-stream framework designed for long-tailed skin lesion classification.
+GraViS-Net is a novel dual-stream framework designed for long-tailed skin lesion classification.
 It integrates appearance features (RGB) with topological structural features derived from the **Sigmoid-Weighted Image Visibility Graph (SW-IVG)** to enhance diagnostic accuracy and robustness.

 **Key Features:**
 *   **Dual-Stream Architecture:** Combines a strong ResNet50 backbone for visual details (RGB) and a lightweight ResNet18 backbone for topological structures (SW-IVG).